- Where do I get a soil test box?

-Soil test boxes are available at the Caldwell Soil & Water Conservation District, at the NC Cooperative Extension Service office and at many farm supply stores in Caldwell County.
+Soil test boxes are available at the Caldwell Soil and Water Conservation District, at the NC Cooperative Extension Service office and at many farm supply stores in Caldwell County.

 A soil test report gives you precise nutrient requirements for the soil type and plant type in your situation.
 Think of the money you'll save by only adding the fertilizer you really need!